obaidy/installments-app/README.md

 ## Get started

+Make sure Node.js 18 is active by running `nvm use` or installing Node 18.

 1. Install dependencies

    ```bash
    npm install
    ```
+    **Note**: Expo SDK 53 currently supports Node.js versions 18 and 20.
+Other
+   versions may cause the CLI to fail.

 2. Copy `.env.example` to `.env` and add your Supabase credentials and Stripe secret key